MurphyPone/murphypone.github.io/src/content/place-traveled.md

 ```

 Sweet!
-Now, let's add an information window to the map so that when we click on a marker, we can see some of the meta information associated with it like the name of the place, the website, and any other fields you decide to add you your "place" objects.
+Now, let's add an information window to the map so that when we click on a marker, we can see some of the meta-information associated with it like the name of the place, the website, and any other fields you decide to add you your "place" objects.
 In order to dynamically render the `<InformationWindow>` object, we first need to instantiate some notion of state for this component to keep track of which `<Markers>` have been clicked.

 Before we enter the `render()` call, let's define a state variable, and add some event handlers to the markers: